Inertial frame of reference: Inertial frames and rotation

 with F the net force (a vector), m the mass of a particle and a the acceleration of the particle (also a vector) which would be measured by an observer at rest in the frame.
 The force F is the vector sum of all "real" forces on the particle, such as contact forces, electromagnetic, gravitational, and nuclear forces.

-In contrast, Newton's second law in a rotating frame of reference (a non-inertial frame of reference), rotating at angular rate Ω about an axis, takes the form:
+In contrast, Newton's second law in a rotating frame of reference (a kind of non-inertial frame of reference), rotating at angular rate Ω about an axis, takes the form: